Separating form and meaning: Using self-consistency to quantify task understanding across multiple senses: Results

-When an inconsistency in the model's responses occurs when transitioning from one language to another, we need to determine whether it is due to an inadequate understanding of what it is asked to do in the target language or an inability to perform what it is asked to do in that language.\footnote{To exemplify this, compare the scenario in which you are asked to judge whether one English sentence implies the other, but the request is made in a language that you do not have a great command of with the scenario in which the question is asked in English, but the sentences to be judged are in a language you do not understand well.} We differentiate these effects by assessing the model's consistency when translating only the instruction, while retaining the original input sentences (e.g.\ comparing $T_{en}$ and $I_{en\rightarrow de} / X_{en}$) and its consistency when translating only the input sentences, while preserving the original instruction (e.g.\ comparing $T_{en}$ and $I_{en} / X_{en\rightarrow de}$).
-We show the results shown in \cref{tab:consistency}.
+When the model is inconsistent across languages, we need to determine whether it is due to an inadequate understanding of what it is asked to do in the target language or an inability to perform what it is asked to do in that language.
+We differentiate these effects by assessing the model's consistency when translating only the instruction, while retaining the original input sentences (e.g.\ comparing $T_{en}$ and $I_{en\rightarrow de} / X_{en}$) and its consistency when translating only the input sentences while preserving the original instruction (e.g.\ comparing $T_{en}$ and $I_{en} / X_{en\rightarrow de}$).
+We show the results in \cref{tab:consistency}.

 Neither consistencies for translating only the instructions (column \textit{I}) nor those for translating only the input sentences (column \textit{X}) are at their maximum, indicating that the model is inconsistent in both interpretation and execution.
-Inconsistencies are consistently higher for PAWS-X than XNLI, probably because PAWS-X is a binary and XNLI a ternary classification problem.
+Inconsistencies are consistently higher for PAWS-X than XNLI, probably because PAWS-X is a binary and XNLI is a ternary classification problem.
 However, even translating a simple instruction, such as the one for PAWS-X, leads to inconsistencies for all translations.
-Consistencies seem to decrease more when translating the input sentences compared to the instructions (except for German to English on XNLI) and even further when translating both (column \textit{T}).
+Consistencies seem to decrease more when translating the input sentences compared to the instructions (except for German to English on XNLI) and even more when translating both (column \textit{T}).
 Thus, inconsistencies in complete translations seem to be driven by differences in both task interpretation and execution, although differences in execution are more pronounced.